 The Redemptorist Fathers sold the Mission High School, located a few blocks away from the complex on Parker Street, to the City of Boston in 1999.
-The funds from this sale provided an endowment for the church for the maintenance of the basilica and the grammar school.
+The funds from this sale provided financing for the maintenance of the basilica and the grammar school.
 Recent capital improvements include repairs to the basilica spires in the late 1990s, and within the last four years, a \$1.5 million replacement of the roof of the basilica, the addition of a \$300,000 ramp to facilitate handicapped access to the church, new paving and curbstone laid in the parking area abutting the eastern wall of the church at a cost of \$200,000, and \$100,000 masonry repair to the rectory entrance.
 The Massachusetts Historical Commission (MHC) contributed half of the cost of the ramp and the masonry repair of the rectory.
+The MHC holds a preservation restriction on the entry plaza walkways and the steps leading to the vestibule of the Basilica.

 The Redemptorist Fathers sold the lower campus buildings to Mission Associates, LLC in October of 2003.
 The development plans at one time called for the demolition of the convent, the Mission School, and St. Alphonsus Hall to make way for a single twenty-four story tower on the site of the three Smith Street properties.
-Nearly all 212 apartment units which would be priced at market rate.
+Nearly all 212 apartment units would be priced at market rate.
 Neighborhood residents looked unfavorably on the demolition, and expressed concerns about the height and density of the new development, increased traffic, and the potential influx of college students to the neighborhood that the development could initiate.